 Napa are washed with warm waters that provide a myriad of

-opportunities for watersports, including water-skiing,
+opportunities for water sports, including water-skiing,

-windsurfing, sailing, canoeing, pedal boats, motor boats, parasailing, scuba
+windsurfing, sailing, canoeing, pedal boats, motorboats,

-diving and snorkelling.
 The Cyprus Tourism Organisation supervises the beaches, many of

 which have Blue Flag status.
 Holidaymakers can take excursions from

-Ayia Napa to places like Ayia Thekla, four
+Ayia Napa to places like Ayia Thekla, four miles (6km) to the west

-Beach, a cluster of three sheltered bays, or to the historical city of Larnaca, 25 miles
+sheltered bays; or to the historical city of Larnaca, 25 miles

 (40km) along the coast.

 Jeep safaris around the island itself are popular, with

 of Kykkos waiting to be explored.
 The island's position in the

-Mediterranean also lends itself to
+Mediterranean also lends itself to making excursions to other

-Negatives Generally Ayia Napa is clean, well ordered and favoured by all
+Negatives Generally Ayia Napa is clean, well ordered, and favoured by all

 types of holidaymakers.
 Those who do not enjoy noise and bright